 Threadcount refers to the number of threads woven into a square inch of fabric.
 Higher counts means tinier threads are used theoretically giving a thinner, smoother sheet.
 When done well this can be very comfortable.

 Threadcount isn’t very useful in describing the muslin we use because big threads and a looser weave are used for durability and breathability.
 This gives the fabric a thicker, textured feel and look that gets soft as opposed to smooth with continued washing and use.
 Muslin is generally measured in ounces (weight) rather than thread size.

 By focussing only on threadcount you can miss the bigger picture and not necessarily get sheets that are any softer, more comfortable or longer lasting.
 For a better judge of the overall quality of sheets take a few more things into consideration such as what they are made from, how they feel now, how they will feel once they’ve been used for a while, how long they will last, and how to care for them properly.

 how do they age?

-Our sheets just get better and softer with age, in the store we have some pillowcases of varying ages so you can see how they wear.
-On the web, this is tough to explain – washing and use will make your sheets get softer as opposed to smoother over time.
-We use a clothing fabric to make our sheets so perhaps if you think of your favourite old jeans and the way they have just gotten more comfortable with age while still feeling different than an older dress shirt, you might get the idea.
+Our sheets just get better and softer with age, in the store we have some examples of fabric of varying ages so you can see how they wear.
+On the web though, this is tough to explain – washing and use will make your sheets get softer as opposed to smoother over time.
+We use a clothing fabric to make our sheets, so perhaps if you think of your favourite old jeans and the way they have just gotten more comfortable with age while still feeling different than an older dress shirt, you might get the idea.
 People are always telling us about how much they treasure their older sets of our bedding, so if this is your first set, you have something to look forward to.
 You can also order a swatch to see and feel how the fabric starts out.
 While all cotton will eventually fade, our bedding will remain true to colour for the longest time possible when our care instructions are followed.
 Dark colours will show fading more than light ones.